microsoft/just/packages/just-scripts/etc/just-scripts.api.md

 import * as ts from 'typescript';
 import * as webpackMerge from 'webpack-merge';

-// Warning: (ae-forgotten-export) The symbol "ApiExtractorTypes" needs to be exported by the entry point index.d.ts
-//
 // @public
 export interface ApiExtractorOptions extends ApiExtractorTypes.IExtractorInvokeOptions {
     configJsonFilePath?: string;